Home / Health Insurance / Articles / First Aid / First Aid for Electric Shock: Symptoms, Effects, Causes & Preventive Measures

 Respiratory arrest

-Long-term effects include: A person affected by Electric Shock may have some long-term effects on his neurological, physiological, and physical health.
+Long-term effects include: A person affected by electric shock may experience some long-term effects on his neurological, physiological, and physical health.
 Some people may also have serious internal damage, especially to the heart, muscles, or brain due to the electrical effects on these organs.
 Some of the long-term effects include:

 Memory loss